 Here at Washington Heights Grace Brethren Church, we view ministry as the duty of each person.
 God has given at least one spiritual gift to each believer, and it is the duty of each believer to use that gift for God’s glory.
 Consequently, you’ll find many opportunities to use your spiritual gift here.
 Do you have the gift of teaching?
 Feel free to discuss with one of our pastors about opportunities to teach and to become a pastor at our local church.
 Do you have the gift of service?
 Feel free to discuss with one of our pastors or deacons about opportunities to serve and to become a deacon at our local church.
 Do you have the gift of administration?
 Feel free to discuss with one of our pastors any programs you want to oversee.
 Do you have the gift of giving?
 Feel free to give to our local church by depositing your donation when the plate comes to you or by donating online.
 Do you have the gift of mercy?
 Feel free to look through our prayer requests in the bulletin and offer to help anyone in need.
 You’ll find an opportunity to use your spiritual gift here for God’s glory, and we expect you to use it if you’re a member or regularly attend here.

 We love kids.
 They don’t love us as much as they love you, their parents and grandparents, however.
 You are also the primary spiritual leader and teacher in their lives.
-That's why we'll let them stay with you and attend the Membership Doctrine Class and the Sunday Gathering.
+That's why we'll let them stay with you and attend the Sunday gathering.
 We know your kids are smarter than most people give them credit for.
 That’s why we give them deep teachings.
 If they don’t understand something, then you can explain it to them.
 It’s a win-win for everyone.
 During Communion, if your child is a baptized believer, then by all means, they should participate.
 If they are not a baptized believer, then they will be taught about Christianity by one of our teachers if they are older.
 We will also have a nursery available during Communion for those whose child is an infant.
-This nursery is also open for anyone whose child is not enjoying the sermon as much as you are and is making some noise, and the sermon will even be playing down there so you don’t miss a thing!
+This nursery is also open for anyone whose child is not enjoying the sermon as much as you are and is making some noise.

 We all know what it’s like to wake up early on a Sunday morning and not feel like we’re ready to praise God in singing.
 That’s why before we sing, we’ll help you understand why we’re singing.
 That way, your mind is engaged when you sing, and God will be pleased with you engaging all of who you are instead of just going through the motions.